What is a plug-in hybrid car?

 Plug-in hybrid running costs

-Company-car users in particular would be wise to consider a plug-in hybrid for their next car, and the reason for that comes down to a peculiarity in the way carbon dioxide (CO2) emissions are measured.
+Company-car users in particular would be wise to consider a plug-in hybrid for their next car, and the reason for that is down to the way carbon dioxide (CO2) emissions are measured.

 This is purely because a plug-in hybrid can be expected to run in electric mode for much of the official test cycle, and when using the power in its batteries, it produces no CO2 at all.
-This means that plug-in hybrid cars frequently emit less than 50 grams per kilometre (g/km) of CO2 in official tests, which is the upper limit of the lowest Benefit-in-Kind bracket of 9%.
+This means that plug-in hybrid cars frequently emit under 50 grams per kilometre (g/km) of CO2 in official tests, which is the upper limit of the lowest Benefit-in-Kind bracket of 10%.

 Of course, BiK is based on the taxable (P11D) value of a given car.
-And, while it’s true that a plug-in hybrid usually costs more than a petrol or diesel version, many qualify for a government grant to reduce this gap.
-In many cases, a plug-in hybrid will cost you substantially less in annual company-car tax than its purely petrol or diesel-powered equivalent.
+And, while it’s true that a plug-in hybrid usually costs more to buy than a petrol or diesel model, most will cost you substantially less in annual company-car tax than a pure petrol or diesel-powered equivalent.

 If you’re not a company-car driver, you could still be quids in if your usual daily drive largely consists of low-speed, urban motoring.
 Crowded city streets are where plug-in hybrid cars really come into their own – if your daily commute is made up of stop-start driving and totals less than 30 miles or so, you may be able to make the journey without using the petrol engine at all.
 This means you can rely on cheap electricity, rather than pricey petrol or diesel.

-However, if you regularly do higher speeds and longer journeys, the more the petrol engine in a hybrid will be called upon.
-A long motorway journey in a plug-in hybrid may use more fuel than the same trip in a modern diesel car.
+However, the more you regularly do higher speeds and longer journeys, the more the petrol engine in a hybrid will be called upon.
+A long motorway journey in a plug-in hybrid may use more fuel than the same trip in a modern diesel car, and one of the primary reasons for this is the added weight of the electric motor and battery.

-In conclusion, a plug-in hybrid’s ability to save you money is skewed heavily in favour of company-car users, but urban-living low-mileage private buyers may well see the benefits as well.
+To conclude, a plug-in hybrid’s ability to save you money is skewed heavily in favour of company car users, but urban-living low-mileage private buyers may well see the benefits as well.

 Disadvantages of plug-in hybrid cars

 It’s worth remembering, though, that you’ll need access to a mains supply or fast charger close to where you regularly park in order to charge your plug-in hybrid.
-Although the national electric car charging infrastructure is rapidly expanding, you may find overnight or daytime charging tricky to achieve if you find it difficult to park outside your house or office for more than a couple of hours
+Although the national electric car charging infrastructure is rapidly expanding, you may find overnight or daytime charging tricky to achieve if you find it difficult to park outside your house or office for more than a couple of hours, and even trickier if you live in a flat without the right infrastructure in place.

 Plug-in hybrids: range